lawnjelly/godot-lportal/INSTRUCTIONS.md

 * Easy to use
 * Easy to iterate levels (re-exporting full levels from e.g. blender after editing)
 * Fast (good algorithms, no dynamic allocation and cache friendly)

+LPortal does not strictly speaking require rooms to be concave (they can be odd shapes), however the portals should be placed such that no portal is in front of the portal plane of another portal in the room.
+I.e. the portals themselves should form some kind of convex structure.

 ## The details
 The first thing you may notice is that LPortal doesn't make much use of special features within the editor, and simply relies on careful naming of spatials (or Empties within Blender).
 There is one new node type, 'LRoomManager', which behaves pretty much as any spatial however it has some added functions and runs an entire visibility system under the hood.